(Photo credit: Toronto Star)

 “STI rates in Toronto are high compared to other jurisdictions.”

 When looking at the distribution of new cases of STIs across Toronto, denser pockets of infection emerge throughout the city’s 140 neighbourhoods.
-Rates of chlamydia in 2014 were higher in the city’s northwest corner—near Downsview, Jane and Finch and York University—and downtown.
+Rates of chlamydia in 2014 were higher in the city’s northwest corner—near Downsview, Jane and Finch, and York University—and downtown.
 Infection rates of hepatitis B were higher in the Steeles/Milliken area and Kensington – Chinatown.
 Hepatitis B is a serious liver infection that can increase the risk of organ failure and cancer.
-In general, there were higher rates of sexually transmitted infections in the Yonge – Church corridor, an area that encloses Toronto’s “gay village.”
+In general, there were higher rates of sexually transmitted infections in the Yonge – Church corridor.

 In 2014, the rate of new HIV cases was highest in Cabbagetown – South St. James Town.
 There were 14 new infections within a population of 12,060, which is one in every 861 people.
 HIV infections overall have fallen across the city from 569 in 2004 to 407 in 2014.